BERVOL/dosSimulator.py/README.md

 DoS Simulator is a tool designed to simulate Denial of Service (DoS) attacks for educational and testing purposes.
 It allows users to understand how DoS attacks work and evaluate the resilience of their systems against such attacks.
 This project provides a controlled environment to study network security vulnerabilities safely.

 ## Features
-- Simulates various types of DoS attacks.
+- Simulates HTTP-based DoS attacks.
-- Customizable attack parameters such as target IP, port, and duration.
+- Interactive input for attack parameters such as target URL, number of requests, and duration.
-- Supports multi-threaded attack execution for realistic simulation.
+- Supports asynchronous attack execution for realistic simulation.
-- Provides detailed logs and reports for analysis.
+- Provides live attack statistics and detailed logs for analysis.
+- Generates comprehensive reports.
-- Easy-to-use command-line interface.
+- Easy-to-use interactive interface.

 ## Requirements
 - Python 3.6 or higher